 This plan recognizes that certain roadways in Downtown Strathroy fall under the jurisdiction of the County of Middlesex including: Caradoc, Metcalfe, and Albert Streets, while all other roads fall under the jurisdiction of Strathroy-Caradoc.
 To that end, nothing in this plan binds the County of Middlesex to implementing the identified improvements to roads under their jurisdiction.
 Further this plan recognizes the planned function of these roads as arterial roads designed to safely and efficiently move high volumes of vehicular traffic including trucks and agricultural vehicles.
-As such, any improvements proposed by through this plan that may impact the planned function of county roads including: road surface materials, streetscape / landscape materials, entrances, and / or cycling and pedestrian infrastructure will respect that planned function and will only be implemented through consultation with the County as road authority.
+As such, any improvements proposed by through this plan that may impact the planned function of county roads including: road surface materials, streetscape and landscape materials, access entrances, and cycling/pedestrian infrastructure will only be implemented through consultation with the County as road authority.